driemworks/mercury-blockchain/README.md

 - build encryption/decryption functionality (need to integrate with go-ethereum first)
 - determine best way to upload to IPFS
 - avoid sending duplicate files

+### Testing
+- ex: $ go test ./node/ -test.v -test.run ^TestValidBlockHash$

+### Just some thoughts...
+- by default there is duplicate transaction (i.e. duplicate file upload) protection!
+- PoW is too slow... consider replacing

+## Acknowledgements
+- This repository is heavily influenced by this repo and the associated ebook https://github.com/web3coach/the-blockchain-bar